Influence of committed volunteers on helping behavior in emergency evacuations: Model

 \subsection{Numerical simulation setup}

-Each pedestrian is modeled by a circle with radius $r_i = 0.2$~m.
-We placed $N_0 = 100$ pedestrians in a 10m$\times$10m room indicated by a blue shaded area in Fig.~\ref{fig:room_layout}.
-Pedestrians are leaving the room through an exit corridor which is 5~m long and 2~m wide.
-The place of safety is set on the right, outside of the exit corridor.
-The pedestrian movement is updated with the social force model in Eq.~(\ref{eq:SFM_acc}) [see Appendix~\ref{section:SFM_details} for more details].
+Each pedestrian is modeled as a circle with radius $r_i = 0.2$~m.
+We placed $N_0 = 100$ pedestrians in a 10m$\times$10m room indicated by the blue shaded area in Figure~\ref{fig:room_layout}.
+Pedestrians leave the room through an exit corridor which is 5~m long and 2~m wide.
+The place of safety is set on the right, beyond the exit corridor.
+The pedestrians' movement and position are updated according to the social force model defined in Eq.~(\ref{eq:SFM_acc}).

-There are $N_i=10$ injured persons who need a help in escaping the room and $N=N_0-N_i=90$ ambulant pedestrians who are either volunteers or bystanders.
-In the beginning of numerical simulations, one volunteer is selected for each injured person from the set of his neighboring pedestrians within the sensory range $l_s$, thus there are $N_{c, 0}=10$ initial volunteers.
-As described in Section~\ref{section:EvolGame}, we assume that an injured person needs two volunteers, thus the maximum number of volunteers is $20$.
-We have performed numerical simulations for the cases without and with committed volunteers.
-In the case without committed volunteers, the initial volunteers can change their strategy in the simulations.
-In the other case, where the initial volunteers are committed, the initial volunteers do not change their strategy.
-The number of volunteers evolves according to the result of strategic interaction with other evacuees.
+There are $N_i=10$ injured persons who need help in escaping the room and $N=N_0-N_i=90$ ambulant pedestrians who are either volunteers or bystanders.
+The number of volunteers at time $t$, $N_{C}(t)$, is given as a sum of the number of committed volunteers $N_{C, Z}$ and uncommitted volunteers $N_{C, S}(t)$, i.e., $N_{C}(t) = N_{C, Z}+N_{C, S}(t)$.
+While the number of committed volunteers $N_{C, Z}$ is constant during the simulation, the uncommitted volunteers can change their strategy, thus the number of uncommitted volunteers $N_{C, S}(t)$ is changing over the time.
+The number of defectors is indicated as $N_{D}(t) = N-N_{C}(t)$.
+At the start of each evacuation simulation, one volunteer is selected for each injured person within the injured person's sensory range $l_s$, accordingly there are $N_{C}(0) = 10$ initial volunteers.
+Among those initial volunteers, we then select a certain number of committed volunteers, consequently $N_{C, Z} \leq N_{C}(0)$.
+As described in Section~\ref{section:EvolGame}, we assume that an injured person needs two volunteers, thus the maximum number of volunteers $N_{C,\max}$ is 20.
+We perform simulations for different numbers of committed volunteers $N_{C, Z}$.
+The number of volunteers $N_{C}(t)$ evolves according to the result of strategic interaction with other evacuees.